Encrypting for multiple recipients

 Alice can now send the encrypted message to the recipients.

-In many cases you will not have the receiver's Virgil Card on hand.
-See our guide on Finding Cards for more information.
+In many cases you will need the receiver's Virgil Cards.
+See Finding Cards guide to find them.